janKekanSan/jankekansan.github.io/pages/poka/conversations.md

 So, that word "seme" from before does more than just live in the phrase "anu seme".
 It also works on its own, and can replace essentially any word that isn't part of the grammar.

-seme stands in for any missing information, so you can use it to ask any sort of who, what, where, when, why, or how type of question.
+seme stands in for any missing information, so you can use it to ask any sort of who, what, where, when, why, which, or how type of question.

 With the grammar we have so far, subject-verb sentences and modifiers, we can only really ask "who" or "what".
 But let's do that!